Mikey-E/deaddrop-js/README.md

 with a default amount of 1 character(s), and one function to undo (decrypt) that.

+## MAC Strategy

+A straightforward schema for requiring a user to authenticate before sending a message is to prompt for the username and password upon the --send command.
+From there, it is easy to kill two stones with one bird by prepending the sender as part of the message itself; this automatically displays the sender of the message whenever it is retrieved, and also protects the identity of the sender from tampering because it is part of the message string itself.

+### Justification for MAC changes as correct

 ## References

 [1] Generate random string/characters in JavaScript (2023, Feb 9).
 Stack Overflow.